 For sperm to get through the cervical mucus, they need to show a minimum progressive motility of 25 micrometres per second.
 Low motility, known as asthenozoospermia, is diagnosed when fewer than 32% of sperm in a sample can move in this way.

-How does low sperm motility affect fertility?
+How does it affect fertility?

 Low sperm motility can have a significant impact on fertility.
 When sperm have reduced ability to move and swim, it becomes more difficult for them to reach the egg and achieve fertilization.
 Studies have shown that low motility is a common cause of male infertility, contributing to approximately 40% of cases worldwide.
 Sperm motility has been declining in recent years in Europe.
 A comprehensive study conducted across several European countries found that sperm motility has decreased by 0.2% per year on average over the past 15 years.

-The good news is that, despite low sperm motility, there are still options available for couples to increase their chances of getting pregnant.
+The good news is that, despite this, there are still options available for couples to increase their chances of getting pregnant.
 The most frequently recommended treatments would probably be intrauterine insemination (IUI), also known as artificial insemination, or in vitro fertilisation (IVF).
 The most recommended in your particular case would be a matter for consultation with a fertility doctor, and would depend on the personal history and circumstances of both you and your partner.

 Causes of low sperm motility